-- 6.1 This area includes both the Greenwich Peninsula and Greenwich Peninsula West Strategic Development Locations (SDL), as well as the Peninsula West Strategic Industrial Location (SIL) with accommodates the safeguarded Victoria Deep Water and Bay wharves and Brenntag with its hazardous substances consent. - 6.2 The Greenwich Peninsula SDL includes the GLA/Knight Dragon site with permission for over 12,000 new homes and the later phases of Greenwich Millennium Village (GMV).
+- 6.1 This area includes both the Greenwich Peninsula and Greenwich Peninsula West Strategic Development Locations (SDL), as well as the Peninsula West Strategic Industrial Location (SIL) with accommodates the safeguarded Victoria Deep Water and Bay Wharves and Brenntag with its hazardous substances consent. - 6.2 The Greenwich Peninsula SDL includes the GLA/Knight Dragon site with permission for over 12,000 new homes and the later phases of Greenwich Millennium Village (GMV).
 Phases I and 2 of GMV have delivered a new health centre and primary school, and the St Mary Magdalene all-through school secured as part of the outline permission for the Knight Dragon site opened in September 2018. - 6.3 In addition to the 26,000 capacity O2 Arena, the recently opened ICON Outlet brings together over 20,000sqm retail floorspace with cafes, bars and restaurants.
 This area is identified as having potential for future designation as a District Town Centre.
-To date, approximately 2000 residential development have already been completed, outside the 2015 Knight Dragon permission boundary, in the Upper Riverside and Lower Riverside areas. - 6.4 The Peninsula West SDL includes three sites: Enderby Place, with permission for a cruise liner terminal that is unlikely to be delivered; the former gasholder site between the A102 and Millennium Way; and Modern Wharf, where the safeguarded wharf is proposed for relocation further north.
-Together these three sites have substantial potential to revitalise the business/employment function of the Peninsula West area, in line with Core Strategy Policy EA1, alongside delivering new residential development and associated supporting social infrastructure. - 6.5 The Silvertown Tunnel Development Consent Order (DCO) was granted in May 2018.
-Construction is intended to start in late 2019 and completed by 2024.
+To date, approximately 2000 residential units have already been completed, outside the 2015 Knight Dragon permission boundary, in the Upper Riverside and Lower Riverside areas. - 6.4 The Peninsula West SDL includes three sites: Enderby Place, with permission for a cruise liner terminal that is unlikely to be delivered; the former gasholder site between the A102 and Millennium Way for which a Planning Brief was adopted in 2017; and Modern Wharf, which is referred to as Tunnel Glucose Wharf in the Mayor's 2018 Safeguarded Wharves review; the review has removed the safeguarding and applied safeguarding to Tunnel Wharf immediately to the north of the site within SIL.
+Together these three sites have substantial potential to revitalise the business/employment function of the Peninsula West area, in line with Core Strategy policies, alongside delivering new residential development and associated supporting social infrastructure. - 6.5 The Silvertown Tunnel Development Consent Order (DCO) was granted in May 2018 and works are expected to complete by 2024.
+The extensive river frontage of the Peninsula makes it ideally suited for increasing use of the river for passenger transport.
+In addition to North Greenwich Pier, the allocations support the delivery of two additional piers on the Peninsula - at the north-west to enable the introduction of cross river shuttle services to Canary Wharf and enhanced charter services, and at the south-west at Enderby Place to enable the introduction of an additional stop on the linear service towards Central London.